chengggguo/thenetwanderer/README.md

-codes are based on python3
+codes are based on python2.7
+take advantage from https://github.com/fqrouter/qiang/ to get the ip address of GFW probers